 - Winterial does claim no flame retardants in discussions, although they don’t have an official statement on this. ($100-300)

-- TETON Mesa Canvas Tents, and the Sierra Canvas Tents do not contain flame retardants.
+- TETON Mesa Canvas Tents and the Sierra Canvas Tents do not contain flame retardants.
 The company has given contradictory info on whether ALTOS Backpacking Tents are FR-free ($100-$600)

-- The North Face all tents free of flame retardants as indicated in a commenter and in this document ($150-$1000)
+- The North Face all tents free of flame retardants as indicated by their chat (though it’s not clear that is accurate) ($150-$1000)

 Some canvas tents do not have flame retardants.